-Absentee Actor: Momoko doesn't appear in episode 15 for no apparent reason.
+Absentee Actor: Momoko doesn't appear in episode 15 for any apparent reason.

 Adults Are Useless: No kidding.
 The only adult characters that ever helped the protagonists were a bumbling teacher in episode 18, and a night watchman in episode 16, who turned to be another ghost.